-The Diploma requires 14 credits and is available to those holding a University degree.
+The Diploma requires 14 courses (15 credits) and is available to those holding a University degree.

-The Certificate requires 7 credits, the Honours Certificate requires 14 credits.
+The Certificate requires 7 credits, the Honours Certificate requires 14 courses (15 credits).
 Certificates are available for those who have audited some or all of the required courses.

 Students holding such a Masters or Certificate should be very well equipped for leadership roles in their churches and should have a very solid foundation for future seminary studies, if desired.
 Students who take occasional courses will have a well-grounded grasp of Orthodox theology.
 Students will normally qualify for and register as students in the Master of Theological Studies degree program.
 Courses in the program are also available for special students.